Decent intersection and Tor-rigidity for modules over local hypersurfaces: Introduction

 Section \ref{2} is a review of basic notation and some preliminary results.
 Of particular interest is Hochster's theta function.
 For a local hypersurface $R$ and a pair of finitely generated $R$ modules $M,N$ such that $l(\Tor_i^R(M,N))<\infty$ for all $i\gg0$, we can define:

 Here $e$ is any sufficiently large integer.
-The theta function was first introduced by Hochster [Ho1] in his study of the direct summand conjecture.
-We recall the basic properties of $\theta(M,N)$ and prove a key technical result: {the vanishing of $\theta^R(M,N)$ implies rigidity of (M,N)}(proposition \ref{rg1}).
+The theta function was first introduced by Hochster in his study of the direct summand conjecture (\cite{Ho1}).
+We recall the basic properties of $\theta(M,N)$ and prove a key technical result in Proposition \ref{rg1}: {the vanishing of $\theta^R(M,N)$ implies rigidity of (M,N)}.

 In section \ref{3} we study the vanishing of $\theta^R(M,N)$ when $R$ is a hypersurface with isolated singularity.
-The key advantage with such rings is that $\theta^R(M,N)$ is always defined for a pair $M,N$, so we can ``move" the modules easily into favorable positions where vanishing of $\theta$ is more evident.
-We give a fairly complete picture when the dimension of the ring is at most $4$ and obtain many results in higher dimension (see \ref{dim1} to \ref{dim2,3}).
-One of them (\ref{moving}) states that when $R$ contains a field and $\dim M + \dim N \leq \dim R$, then $\theta^R(M,N)=0$.
-This result partly answers a question raised to the author by Roger Wiegand.
-Our results also point to a conjecture that $\theta^R(M,N)$ should always vanish if $\dim R$ is {\it even}.
+The key advantage with such rings is that $\theta^R(M,N)$ is always defined for a pair $M,N$, so we can ``move" the modules within the Grothendieck group into more favorable positions where vanishing of $\theta$ is more evident.
+We give a fairly complete picture when the dimension of the ring is at most $4$ (see \ref{dim1} to \ref{dim2,3}).
+Also, Theorem \ref{moving} states that when $R$ contains a field and $\dim M + \dim N \leq \dim R$, then $\theta^R(M,N)=0$.
+Our results suggest a Conjecture (\ref{DaoConj}) that $\theta^R(M,N)$ should always vanish if $\dim R$ is {\it even}.

-In section \ref{4} we study rigidity over hypersurfaces in general.
-We prove new criteria for rigidity (theorem \ref{rig1.1}), as well as a connection to decency when one of the modules is Cohen-Macaulay(see theorem \ref{rigidandproper}).
+Seection \ref{4} focuses on rigidity over hypersurfaces in general.
+We prove a new criterion for rigidity (Theorem \ref{rig1.1}), as well as a connection to decency when one of the modules is Cohen-Macaulay (Theorem \ref{rigidandproper}).

-In section \ref{5} we apply our results from previous sections to give new proofs of seemingly different results in the literature, as well as new results.
-First, we show that if $char(R)=p>0$, then $^eR$ is rigid, where $^eR$ is $R$ with the module structure defined by the $e$-th iteration of the Frobenius homeomorphism (theorem \ref{AM}).
-This is the hypersurface case of a theorem by Avramov and Miller (\cite{AM}).
-We also apply our rigidity results to gain understanding of depth of tensor products, following the same line of investigation done by Auslander, Huneke and Wiegand(see \ref{vanishingiso}, \ref{HWmain}).
-Finally, we switch our attention to projective hypersurfaces and prove a result on intersection of subvarieties(theorem \ref{projhyper}) using what we know about decency.

-Finally, section \ref{lastsection} discusses our attempts to generalize the theta function and some additional results we gain on the way which improve on previous works by Murthy and Jorgensen.
-We also give numerous examples to illustrate our results throughout the paper and show that they are optimal in certain senses.
+In section \ref{5} we apply the results from previous sections to give alternative proofs or extensions of relevant results in the literature.
+For example, we investigate the depth of tensor products, following the same line of investigation done by Auslander, Huneke and Wiegand (see \ref{vanishingiso}, \ref{HWmain}).
+Finally, we give numerous examples to illustrate our results throughout the paper and show that they are optimal in certain senses.